Mitch Duke: Club career

-International
+International career

 Duke was included in the Australian national team in July 2013, for the 2013 EAFF East Asian Cup.
 Duke made his international tournament debut against South Korea in the first match of the tournament, in a draw.
 He scored his first international goal in the next match, a 3–2 loss to Japan.
 Duke scored again in the following match which Australia lost 4–3 to China.

 7 September 2013, Duke next played for the Socceroos in a 0–6 friendly loss to Brazil, at Estadio Nacional Mane Garrincha in Brasília.
 Mitch came on as a second half substitute for Josh Kennedy in the 78th minute.

 Duke qualified for the Tokyo 2020 Olympics.
 He was included in the Olyroos Olympic squad.
 They defeated Argentina in their first group match but, unable to win another match, they never were in contention for a medal.

 He featured in Australia's team in the 2022 FIFA World Cup in Qatar.
 In the team's second match against Tunisia on 26 November 2022, he scored the only goal in a 1–0 win, Australia's first World Cup win since 2010.